Harlowton, Montana: History

-Wheatland County was the first county in the US to go over its goal in the World War I Liberty Bond drive of 1918.
+Wheatland was the first county in the US to go over its goal in the World War I Liberty Bond drive of 1918.
+County became the 41st county in Montana, and Harlowton became the county seat.
 For this effort, a ship, the USS Wheatland (AKA-85), was named after the county.

 The 163rd Infantry Regiment is a regiment of the Montana National Guard based in Harlowton.
 It went overseas with the 41st Infantry Division in World War II.

+The Jawbone Creek Country Club is listed in the Guinness Book of World Records for being the only golf course with a cemetery in it.